 - You must be able to objectively justify any different treatment.

-The working time and minimum wage regulations still apply
+Working time and minimum wage regulations still apply

-Employees can also have unpaid time off
+Employees can also take unpaid time off

 - All employees are allowed unpaid time off to deal with an emergency involving a family member or dependant.